model-checking/kani-verifier-blog/_posts/2023-01-30-reachability-and-sanity-checking-with-kani-cover.md

 Let's look at how Kani interprets `kani::cover` and `assert`:

-* As explained above, for `kani::cover!(condition)`, Kani checks if there's an execution that satisfies `condition` --- in which case, the cover property is satisfiable, or concludes that no such execution exists --- in which case the cover property is unsatisfiable.
+* As explained above, for `kani::cover!(condition)`, Kani checks if there's an execution from a given harness that satisfies `condition` --- in which case, the cover property is satisfiable, or concludes that no such execution exists --- in which case the cover property is unsatisfiable.
-* On the other hand, for `assert!(condition)`, Kani checks if there's an execution that *violates* `condition` --- in which case, the assertion fails, or concludes that no such input value exists --- in which case the assertion holds.
+* On the other hand, for `assert!(condition)`, Kani checks if there's an execution from a given harness that *violates* `condition` --- in which case, the assertion fails, or concludes that no such input value exists --- in which case the assertion holds.

 These descriptions sound very similar, don't they?
 Indeed, they are just inverses of each other!
 In fact, Kani more or less models `kani::cover!(condition)` as `assert!(!condition)` under the hood (with some caveats).
 If it finds an execution that violates the assertion (i.e. causes `!condition` to be false), then this execution satisfies the condition, and hence the cover property.
-If on the other hand, it proves that no such execution can cause the assertion to be violated, then it has proven that the cover property is unsatisfiable!
+If on the other hand, it proves that no such execution from the given harness can cause the assertion to be violated, then it has proven that the cover property is unsatisfiable in that harness!

 Let's go through a couple of applications of `kani::cover` to see how it can be used in practice.